zarf-dev/proposals/6-package-preview/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

-Users need an easier way to view what their package will look like after they're rendered by Zarf before `zarf package create`.
-A rendered package has had templating, imports, and flavors applied.
+Users need an easier way to view what their package definition will look like after it's rendered by Zarf before `zarf package create`.
+A rendered package definition has had templating, imports, and flavors applied.

 This will be accomplished through a new CLI command - `zarf package preview`